 Word of the Week Poster

 For upper years, we have created a Word of the Week Poster that includes a variety of tasks to give context and meaning to a new challenging word.
-It is ideal to use as a whole class vocabulary activity or as part of your English Group Activities.
+It is ideal to use as a whole class vocabulary activity or as part of your Reading Small Group Activities.

-The teaching resource encourages students to deconstruct the word, identify it’s meaning and to use the word in a written context.
-This activity works very well as an English Group Activity or a whole class activity.
+The teaching resource encourages students to deconstruct the word, identify its meaning, and to use the word in a written context.
+This activity works very well as a group activity or a whole class activity.
 You can easily support less confident students by encouraging them to work with a partner.